The best events are always memorable.

 - Event ideas for sponsors

-- From conference to corporate party
+- Moving from conference day to corporate party time

 - Theme ideas

-- Top business conferences
+- Examples of branded business conferences

-All of these sections are designed to spark your creativity and, despite the endless hours of work, get you excited about your event.
+All of these sections are designed to spark your creativity and (despite the endless hours of work!) get you excited about your event.

 That excitement is essential.